Nebalus/Nebalus/README.md

 <h5>
 I'm a 20 year old Computer Engineer trainee based in germany.

-I love coding for 8+ years :)
+My passion for programming developed when I was between the ages of 12 and 13, and it has only grown stronger since then.

-If coding was a game, then I would have a playtime of 6200+ hours
+If coding was a game, then I would have a playtime of 7600+ hours
 </h5>
 </div>